-(vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues including Employees' state insurance, Income-tax and any other material statutory dues have generally been regularly deposited during the year by the Company with the appropriate authorities.
-However, undisputed Provident Fund and Goods and service tax have not been regularly deposited with the appropriate authorities through the delays in deposit have not been serious.
-Further as explained to us, the Company did not have any dues on account of sales tax, service tax, duty of excise, Value added tax and custom duty during the year.
+(vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues including Provident Fund, Employees' state insurance, Income-tax, duty of Customs, Goods and Service tax and any other material statutory dues have generally been regularly deposited during the year by the Company with the appropriate authorities.
+However, undisputed income tax (tax deducted at source) have not been regularly deposited with the appropriate authority though the delays in deposit have not been serious.
+Further as explained to us, the Company did not have any dues on account of Sales tax, Service tax, Duty of excise and Value added tax during the year.

-According to the information and explanation given to us no undisputed amounts payable in respect of Provident Fund, Employees' State Insurance, Income-tax, Goods and Service tax and other material statutory dues were in arrears, as at 31 March 2020, for a period of more than six months from the date they became payable.
+According to the information and explanation given to us no undisputed amounts payable in respect of Provident Fund, Employees' State Insurance, Income-tax, duty of Customs, Goods and Service tax and other material statutory dues were in arrears, as at 31 March 2020, for a period of more than six months from the date they became payable.

+(b) According to the information and explanations given to us, there are no dues of income tax or sales tax or service tax or duty of customs or duty of excise or value added tax or goods and service tax which have not been deposited by the Company on account of disputes, except for the following:

+Name of Statue Nature of dues Amount (Rs.
+In Million)# Period to which the amount relates Forum where dispute is pending Income Tax Act, 1961 Income Tax 2.84 FY 2011-12 CIT(A) Gujarat VAT Act Value Added Tax 15.69 (0.20) FY 2011-12 Commissioner of Commercial Tax Gujarat VAT Act Value Added Tax 0.94 (0.19) FY 2013-14 Commissioner of Commercial Tax (Appeal) Custom Act Customs 4.49 FY 2011-12 Customs, Excise and Service Tax Appellate Tribunal represents amount paid under protest the amounts disclosed above includes interest and penalties demanded, wherever applicable.

-- (b) According to the information and explanations given to us, there are no dues of income tax or sales tax or service tax or duty of customs or duty of excise or value added tax or goods and service tax which have not been deposited by the Company on account of disputes. - (viii) In our opinion and according to the information and explanations given to us, the Company has not defaulted in repayment of loans or borrowings to financial institutions and banks.
-The Company did not have any outstanding loans or borrowings from government and there are no dues to debenture holders during the year. - (ix) According to the information and explanations given to us and based on examination of the records the Company has not raised any money by way of initial public offer, further public offer (including debt instruments) and term loans during the year. - (x) According to the information and explanations given to us, no material fraud on the Company by its officers and employees or fraud by the Company has been noticed or reported during the course of our audit. - (xi) According to the information and explanations given to us and based on examination of the records of the Company, the Company has not paid/provided managerial remuneration during the year.
-Accordingly, the provisions of Section 197 read with Schedule V to the Act are not applicable to the Company. - (xii) According to the information and explanations given to us, in our opinion, the Company is not a Nidhi Company as prescribed under Section 406 of the Act.
+- (viii) In our opinion and according to the information and explanations given to us, the Company has not defaulted in repayment of loans or borrowings to financial institutions and banks.
+The Company did not have any outstanding loans or borrowings from government and there are no dues to debenture holders during the year. - (ix) According to the information and explanations given to us and based on examination of the records of the Company, the term loans obtained during the year were applied for the purpose for which they were obtained.
+The Company has not raised any money by way of initial public offer or further public offer (including debt instruments) during the year.